Skip to main content

 • Communicate penalties to students and faculty members.

-Registrar is responsible for:
+Office of the Registrar is responsible for:

 • Maintain the official College repository of Academic Dishonesty offenses and make information available to Academic Administrators.